AbdulqadirQ/react_redux/notes.md

 - SongList is connected  to the store through: SongList -> Connect ->  Provider -> Store
 - Whenever the Store is updated, the Provider automatically notifies SongList

+# Some Dependencies:
+`npm install --save redux react-redux axios redux-thunk`

+- redux: isn't React-specific
+- react-redux: allows linking of React and Redux
+- axios: an alternative to using `fetch` for network requsts, except is easier to use
+- redux-thunk: middleware that allows making network requests directly from redux side of the app